srviswan/excel-gantt-chart-generato/README.md

-# Gantt Chart Generator
+# Excel Gantt Chart Generator

 This project provides a Python tool to generate Gantt charts from Excel data.
-It's designed to visualize project tasks, resources, and timelines in an interactive HTML Gantt chart.
+It's designed to visualize project tasks, resources, and timelines in an Excel-based Gantt chart.

 ## Features

 - Reads task data from an Excel file
-- Generates an interactive HTML Gantt chart
+- Generates a formatted Excel Gantt chart
-- Displays tasks by resource, location, and business driver
+- Organizes tasks by Resource, Business Driver, and Location
-- Shows task duration as bars with task names as labels
+- Shows task duration as color-coded bars with task names as labels
-- Provides hover information with detailed task data
+- Provides detailed summary information

 ## Requirements